-Arguably the best game ever made for SEGA CD console, Third World War is an excellent game of global politics and economics.
-The game suffers from the same syndrome that plagues the likes of Dark Wizard and Herzog Zwei: a great game released on the wrong system for its genre.
-Had developer Extreme released the game for PC, the system that most die-hard strategy fans and wargamers use, Third World War would no doubt have sold much better than it did for a console that offered mostly action/arcade games – and a short-lived one besides. |
+Arguably the best of anything ever made for the SEGA CD console, Third World War is an excellent game of global politics and economics.
+It suffers from the same syndrome that plagues the likes of Dark Wizard and Herzog Zwei: a great game released on the wrong system for its genre.
+Had developer Extreme released the game for PC, the system that most die-hard strategy fans and wargamers use, Third World War would no doubt have sold much better than it did for a console that offered mostly action/arcade games – and was short-lived besides.

 In every aspect, Third World War is a top-notch wargame that every fan of the genre should try, whether or not you like the SEGA CD console.
 It is deep, engaging, and a lot of fun.
 My only gripe is that the battle controls are a bit awkward, but that is a nitpick compared to how good the rest of this game is.
-Every PC wargamer should download the game, as well as the GENS emulator, to really try it out – because it is well worth the 5-10 minutes of effort it will take to get the game running on the emulator.
-Two thumbs up, way up!
+Every PC wargamer should download the game, as well as the GENS emulator, to really try it out – because it is well worth the five-to-ten minutes of effort it will take to get the game running on the emulator.
+Two thumbs up, way up!Reviewed by: Underdogs